-\$8-54-9.1 Provisional license. (a) A nonrenewable provisional license may be granted to an applicant for three (3) years provided that the individual has met the following criteria:
+- §8-54-9.1 Provisional license. (a) A non-renewable provisional license may be granted to an applicant for three (3) years provided that the individual has met the following criteria: - (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution;

-- (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Satisfactorily completed a State-approved teacher, librarian or counselor education program; - (3) Demonstrated basic skills and subject area competency in a manner prescribed by the board; - (4) Obtained clearance in the professional fitness check; and - (5) Pays license fees as established by the board.[Eff 10/30/14](Auth: HRS §302A-802) (Imp: HRS §§302A-801 to -808)

-(b) A non-renewable provisional license may be granted to an applicant for three (3) years provided that the individual has met the following criteria:

-- (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Possesses a valid unrevoked provisional, or equivalent, teaching license from another state issued for the first time on or after July 1, 2006; - (3) Obtained clearance in the professional fitness check; and - (4) Pays license fees as established by the board.

-\$8-54-9.2 Standard license. (a) A renewable standard license may be granted to an applicant for five (5) years provided that the individual has met the following criteria:

-- (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Satisfactorily completed a State-approved teacher, librarian or counselor education program; - (3) Demonstrated basic skills and subject area competency in a manner prescribed by the board; - (4) Obtained clearance in the professional fitness check; - (5) Pays license fees as established by the board; and - (6) Effective July 1, 2015, submits Submits verification of at least three (3) out of the last five (5) years of satisfactory contracted full time teaching experience in a P-12 setting in Hawaii or another state.
+- (2) Satisfactorily completed a State-approved teacher, librarian or counselor education program; - (3) Demonstrated basic skills and subject area competency in a manner prescribed by the board; - (4) Obtained clearance in the professional fitness check; and - (5) Pays license fees as established by the board.
+[Eff 10/30/14] (Auth: HRS \$302A-802) (Imp: HRS \$\$302A-801 to -808) - (b) A non-renewable provisional license may be granted to an applicant for three (3) years provided that the individual has met the following criteria: - (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Possesses a valid unrevoked provisional, or equivalent, teaching license from another state issued for the first time on or after July 1, 2006; - (3) Obtained clearance in the professional fitness check; and - (4) Pays license fees as established by the board.
+[Eff SEP 0 5 $^{\circ}$ 10 $^{\circ}$] (Auth: HRS \$302A-802) (Imp: HRS \$302A-801 to -808) - §8-54-9.2 Standard license. (a) A renewable standard license may be granted to an applicant for five (5) years provided that the individual has met the following criteria: - (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Satisfactorily completed a State-approved teacher, librarian or counselor education program; - (3) Demonstrated basic skills and subject area competency in a manner prescribed by the board; - (4) Obtained clearance in the professional fitness check; - (5) Pays license fees as established by the board; and

-(b) A renewable standard license may also be granted to an applicant for five (5) years provided that the individual has met the following criteria:

-- (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Possesses a valid National Board Certification in the field for which a license is sought and holds a valid license from a state that participates in the Interstate Agreement on Qualification of Personnel; - (3) Obtained clearance in the professional fitness check; - (4) Pays license fees as established by the board; and - (5) Effective July 1, 2015, submits Submits verification of at least three (3) out of the last five (5) years of satisfactory contracted full time teaching experience in a P-12 setting in Hawaii or another state.
+- (6) Submits verification of at least three (3) out of the last five (5) years of contracted full time teaching experience in a P-12 setting in Hawaii or another state. - (b) A renewable standard license may also be granted to an applicant for five (5) years provided that the individual has met the following criteria: - (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Possesses a valid National Board Certification in the field for which a license is sought and holds a valid license from a state that participates in the Interstate Agreement on Qualification of Personnel; - (3) Obtained clearance in the professional fitness check; - (4) Pays license fees as established by the board; and - (5) Submits verification of at least three (3) out of the last five (5) years of contracted full time teaching experience in a P-12 setting in Hawaii or another state. - (c) A renewable standard license may also be granted to an applicant for five (5) years provided that the individual has met the following criteria: - Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Has received the Meritorious New Teacher Candidate (MNTC) designation on their valid teaching license from a state that is a signatory to the MNTC program; - (3) Obtained clearance in the professional fitness check: - (4) Pays license fees as established by the board; and - (5) Submits verification of at least three (3) out of the last five (5) years of contracted full time teaching experience in a P-12 setting in Hawaii or another state.